m1k1o/neko-rooms/README.md

 - Your domain name specified for traefik must match domain name, that your proxy connects to.
 In docker-compose it is service name.
 - See example configuration for [nginx](docs/nginx).

 You can use `docker-compose.http.yml` that will expose this service to `8080` or any port.
+Authentication is optional.

 ### Step 1